marielle-lopez/minesweeper/README.md

 - Utilised a HashMap instead of ArrayList to store cells of a grid and cells containing bombs
 - Changed `hasBeenOpened` property to `true` when user 'selects' it
+- Terminate game when the user 'selects' a cell containing a bomb

 I realised that ArrayLists have their limits.
 One of the biggest ones is that you cannot identify whether a value exists inside of an ArrayList unless you iterate through it whilst doing a comparison.
 A HashMap makes it so much easier as each value has an associated key which you can search for, instead of iterating through an ArrayList.